vuejs/vue-router/docs/en/api/route-object.md

 - **$route.redirectedFrom**

-  The name of the route being redirected from, if it there were one.
+  The name of the route being redirected from, if there were one.
 (See [Redirect and Alias](../essentials/redirect-and-alias.md))